heremaps/xyz-documentation/docs/api/devguide/activitylogguide.md

 > #### Note
 >
-> Your account needs access to the XYZ Pro Services.
+> Your account needs access to the Data Hub Add-on Services.

 If you just want to have a quick go at Activity Log, head over to the [quick start guide](../quickstart/activitylog.md).